beingaquatic/FCM-Android-Push-Notification-PHP/README.md

-Google Firebase PHP Server Class
+Google Firebase Notification Sender PHP Server Class

 A PHP class to send messages to all devices that have the app implementing Google Firebase messaging.
 Firebase uses Google Cloud Messaging (GCM) but has different syntax than the traditional GCM.